When I’m looking for a place to go I say to myself “hey na vro po” cos sometimes I just wanna go slow you know so I clear my head with hey na vro po

 it’s interesting I guess hearing about her life and she asks about mine too I think she wants to check I’m not in any strife

-she was in a war too you know New Guinea at the bottom of the Kokoda Trail a young nurse waiting for injured soldiers she has lots of horror stories to tell and many that make me smile
+she was in a war too you know New Guinea at the bottom of the Kokoda Trail a young nurse waiting for injured soldiers she has many stories that make me smile

-one day she let on one of those soldiers was her dear oldest brother he didn’t make it to the hospital tent she told me he was dead by the time they got him down she says the world lost a rascal and a gent he’d been stabbed in the stomach and hit by a round the Japanese bayonet wound went septic they gave her a morning off to grieve and to see his body sent
+one day she let on one of those soldiers was her dear oldest brother he didn’t make it to the hospital tent she told me he was dead by the time they got him down she says the world lost a rascal and a gent he’d been stabbed in the stomach and hit by a round they gave her a morning off to grieve and to see his body sent in the tropical heat the Japanese bayonet wound had gone septic

-she became a union activist after the war was over the women had been doing the “men’s” work but when the men returned working women were just seen as a bother she saw her job as helping women stand up for what was right she really was a pioneer, one with great foresight however, she was largely a teacup without a storm still she spoke out and fronted for the fight even though inequality again became the norm
+she became a union activist after the war was over the women had been doing the “men’s” work but when the men returned working women were just seen as a bother she saw her job as helping women stand up for what was right she was then regarded largely as a teacup without a storm but she was really a true pioneer, one with great foresight because even though inequality for women again became the norm still she stood up spoke out and fronted for the fight

-she says the women had proved their worth yet society again reverted to the patriarchal curse nonetheless she says she has never been bitter just encouraged to try harder for more jobs and equal pay sad she says though that equal pay for women is still not a reality today
+she says the women had proved their worth nonetheless she says she has never been bitter even if society again reverted to the patriarchal curse it just encouraged to try harder for more jobs and equal pay sad she says though that equal pay for women is still not a reality today

-she has outlived her husband and three children now sometimes she talks about them sadly then she always perks up when she asks if she can recount their quirks and talents so I learn ever more about them quite gladly
+she has outlived her husband and three children now sometimes she talks about them sadly then she always perks up when she says how she can still recount their quirks and talents I learn ever more about them quite gladly

 my parents are divorced and always hostile and angry consequently I don’t want to see them much however I do sometimes wonder if they ever talk about me with such a loving parental touch?